devopsifyco/check-mcp/README.md

 You can use the MCP inspector to debug the server.
 For uvx installations:

 ```
-npx @modelcontextprotocol/inspector uvx mcp-server-check
+npx @modelcontextprotocol/inspector uvx check-mcp
 ```

 Or if you've installed the package in a specific directory or are developing on it:

 ```
 cd path/to/servers/src/check
-npx @modelcontextprotocol/inspector uv run mcp-server-check
+npx @modelcontextprotocol/inspector uv run check-mcp
 ```

 ## Contributing

-We encourage contributions to help expand and improve mcp-server-check.
+We encourage contributions to help expand and improve check-mcp.
 Whether you want to add new tools, enhance existing functionality, or improve documentation, your input is valuable.

 For examples of other MCP servers and implementation patterns, see: https://github.com/modelcontextprotocol/servers

 Pull requests are welcome!
-Feel free to contribute new ideas, bug fixes, or enhancements to make mcp-server-check even more powerful and useful.
+Feel free to contribute new ideas, bug fixes, or enhancements to make check-mcp even more powerful and useful.

 ## License

-mcp-server-check is licensed under the MIT License.
+check-mcp is licensed under the MIT License.
 This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
 For more details, please see the LICENSE file in the project repository.